 For virtually all departments in France, there are restrictions on water use, ranging from “General caution” to “Crisis”.
 An estimation is that just below half of France’s acreage is classified as “Crisis” (red areas), where “Only consumption to ensure the exercise of priority uses are allowed (health, civil safety, drinking water, sanitation)” !

 In Provence’s wine areas, only the coastal parts have milder restrictions, otherwise the strict restrictions according to “Crisis” apply.
-A dwindling water reservoir is the popular swimming lake St Cassien north of Cannes where the water level is now 6 -7 meters below normal summer level.
+A dwindling water reservoir is the popular swimming lake St Cassien northwest of Cannes where the water level is now 6 -7 meters below normal summer level.

 If you study the rainfall for the city of Le Luc, which is located in the middle of Provence’s vineyard area and 35 km from the coast, the rainfall during the year has only been half of a “normal year“.